The only Dutch book to successfully overturn a full book ban:

 “It reads like a thriller, but it’s all true, backed by documents.
 It’s time the Ministry of Defence came clean, told the truth and, more importantly, showed it—through the photos.”

 Colonel (ret.)
-Charlef Brantz, former UN commander who stood directly above the Dutchbat III battalion during the Srebrenica mission, on Giltay’s obstruction
+Charlef Brantz, former UN commander who stood directly above the Dutchbat III battalion during the Srebrenica mission, on Giltay’s obstruction by B.O.

-Source:novi.ba/clanak/64484/sud-u-haagu-skinuo-zabranu-sa-cenzurisane-knjige-o-srebrenici (Quote approved by email, 29 July 2015.)
+Source:novi.ba/clanak/64484/sud-u-haagu-skinuo-zabranu-sa-cenzurisane-knjige-o-srebrenici (Quote approved by email, 29 July 2015.) (๐ณ๐ฑ)

-Praising Reviews
+Glowing Reviews

 “Meticulously written and well documented.”